seattlecoderdojo/FullStackWebDevWorkshop-Sept19/week2/README.md

 One is that people felt it performed better than Apache, the most popular web server of the time.
 We can go into why people thought that, but again, we're not here for a history lesson.

 The second is node had just a medium selection of core functions, and then you just added modules to outfit a Node server with what you needed.
+This helped make it faster because it wasn't too heavy, plus people started making and sharing tons of modules which made it easier to do cool things.

 Those modules are declared in your `package,json` file.
 Let's look at that file in our projects.

 ![cap of package.json](images/package1.jpg)